 - One of Bette Midler's funniest routines (which she worked into the movie Beaches) is a song about Otto Titsling (who despite what you may have heard, did not invent the brassiere).
 Bette works in a number of "T"-bombs, but the first verse evokes this trope:

-- Cyrano de Bergerac begins at the Burgundy Hotel, a Parisian theater, the public was going to see La Clorise, but before it begins, they all really want is to play with cards, drink wine, eat food, brawl with each other, tease girls, make funny pranks, and work (by some pick pocketing).
+- Cyrano de Bergerac begins at the Burgundy Hotel, a Parisian theater.
+The public was going to see La Clorise, but before it begins, all they really want is to play cards, drink wine, eat food, brawl with each other, tease girls, play funny pranks, and work (some pickpocketing).